 “She’s run off!
 Likely to go bring more snow-yokai!”
 The pilot looked dejected but quickly sobered up.

 “Where should we–,” Before he could finish, a sudden burst of cold air hit the pair.
 Konomi’s eyes locked on the sapphire eyes of the spirit.
 Its full icy power flowed out, freezing everything in its path.
 Konomi rushed towards the blue eyes with her knife out.
 As she closed in, her body began to slow.
 Ice started to form on her fingers, but her heart beat with a fire.
 Her kaiken neared the spirit’s eyes, set to stab between its steely eyes before she fully froze.
 Right as the dagger reached the eyes, the spirit moved just slightly to the left.
 While Konomi’s eyes tracked its movement, her hand was now covered in a full layer of ice.
 The spirit jeered at her as its blue knife appeared.
 Konomi’s right arm struggled to bring her Kama-Yari.
 Ice.
 The freeze covered her entire body.
 The spirit approached easily.
 It brought the knife back.
 And suddenly a Hirokane-steel katana thrust through its eyes.
 Then a second katana slashed off its incorporeal head.
 The ice cracked and Konomi finished her thrust into the air.
 She took in long, warming breaths.
 There in the gray snow was another Ronshin.
 Tall, with neck-long black hair.
-His armor was deep green, adorned with the Tokiwa crest.
+His armor was deep green, adorned with the Tokiwa three-leaf crest.
 He wore a hood for the cold with a long yellow straw raincoat.

 “How did you find us?”
 Sato was furiously rubbing feeling back into his hands.

-“A local pointed you two out,” The Ronshin furnished a quick smile before sidestepping to reveal the Tsurara-onna standing sheepishly behind him.
+“A local pointed you two out.”
+The Ronshin furnished a quick smile before sidestepping to reveal the Tsurara-onna standing sheepishly behind him.

 “Are you the Ronshin the shogunate sent?”
 Konomi spoke with bitterness in her voice.